 Where my house is, there used to be another house.
 It burned down, and the father of the family who lived there died in the basement during the fire.
 The family sold the land, and the house was cleared away and a new house built over the old basement.
 My grandmother, who lives in the same town, knows the family.

-Anyways, my parents bought the new house when I was a toddler and we’ve lived there for ~20 years.
+Anyway, my parents bought the new house when I was a toddler and we’ve lived there for about 20 years.
 The ghost of the guy who died in the fire, named Charlie, lives in our house, and it’s pretty obvious.

 My mom says that once when she and my dad were arguing, she took to the bedroom to cool off.
 She said, “Charlie, I wish you could knock some sense into him!”
 Not five minutes later, my dad starts swearing from the living room.
 The shelves above his chair had fallen and knocked him in the head.
 They’ve never fallen before or since.